suever/MarkdownPanel/README.md

 # MarkdownPanel
-Control which displays markdown as HTML within a MATLAB control.
+Control which displays markdown as HTML within a MATLAB control

 ------
 This control utilizes the [Showdown javascript library][1] to convert